Skip to main content

 engine.add_strategy(strategy=strategy)

 You may notice that this strategy config includes parameters related to a TWAP execution algorithm.
-This is because we can flexibly use different parameters per order submit, we still need to initialize and add the actual ExecAlgorithm component which will execute the algorithm - which we'll do now.
+We can flexibly use different parameters per order submit, but we still need to initialize and add the actual ExecAlgorithm component that executes the algorithm.

 Add execution algorithms

-NautilusTrader enables us to build up very complex systems of custom components.
-Here we show just one of the custom components available, in this case a built-in TWAP execution algorithm.
-It is configured and added to the engine in generally the same pattern as for strategies:
+NautilusTrader enables you to build complex systems of custom components.
+Here we highlight one built-in component: a TWAP execution algorithm.
+Configure it and add it to the engine using the same general pattern as for strategies.

 note